Whether you’re in the mood for a quick and easy meal or something a little more unique, these authentic udon noodle recipes are sure to please.

 Between the seafood and chewy noodles, there’s also a savory sauce you’ll fall for at first bite.

-Bulgogi beef is a Korean dish that typically features thinly sliced sirloin marinated in a sweet and savory sauce.
+Bulgogi beef is a Korean dish of thinly sliced sirloin marinated in a sweet and savory sauce.

-Cooked in a hot pan until browned and slightly charred, the beef is then simmered in a blend of soy sauce, sugar, and mirin.
+Cooked in a hot pan until browned and slightly charred, it’s then simmered in soy sauce, sugar, and mirin.

 So yeah, it’s crazy flavorful and beyond tender.